Navigating Rates

 Myth I: Emerging market debt is suitable only for a few specialised investors

 Emerging market debt is sometimes considered a niche asset class that is appropriate only for a limited set of investors with a high risk tolerance.
 The perception is that liquidity is low and credit events frequent in this space.
-For those who hold this view, it is no wonder that emerging market debt accounts for a small or non-existent allocation in many portfolios.
+For those who hold this view, it is no wonder that emerging market debt accounts for a small or nonexistent allocation in many portfolios.

 Reality: Emerging market debt is a large and well-diversified asset class

 Emerging market debt has undergone a remarkable transformation over the last 30 years.
-Today, emerging market hard currency bond issuers span over 70 countries and include a wide array of opportunities across geographies and credit profiles (Exhibit 1).The landscape of emerging market local currency opportunities has also developed significantly, with the number of countries in the main reference index – the JPMorgan GBI-EM Global Diversified index – growing from 11 in the early 2000s to 19 today.
+Emerging market hard currency bond issuers span over 70 countries and include a wide array of opportunities across geographies and credit profiles (Exhibit 1).
+Worth more than USD 25 trillion, the market for emerging market debt dwarfs the markets for US investment grade (about USD 8 trillion) and US high yield (USD 3 trillion).1 The landscape of emerging market local currency opportunities has also developed significantly, with the number of countries in the main reference index – the JPMorgan GBI-EM Global Diversified index – growing from 11 in the early 2000s to 20 today, with two more countries likely to join the index in from early 2027.
 Indeed, most emerging market issuance is now in local currency, reflecting growing and deepening domestic debt markets.
 With local dynamics taking on more importance, local currency opportunities have become a richer source of investment outperformance, or alpha.
 This evolution underscores what we see as the maturity and relevance of the asset class as a core component of global fixed income.

 Exhibit 1: Emerging market debt has grown into a deep and diversified asset class